AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##DEMA - Double Exponential Moving Average
 ### Description
-The DEMA is a technical indicator developed by Patrick Mulloy.
-The calculation is based on a simple as well as a double exponential moving average.
+The Double Exponential Moving Average is a technical indicator created by Patrick Mulloy.
+The calculation hereof is done using a simple as well as a double exponential moving average.

 ### Interpretation
 The DEMA is a fast-working moving average that reacts quicker to market changes.
 The DEMA may be used as a stand-alone indicator or in tandem with other indicators.